anoma/namada-docs/docs/src/introduction/testnets/upgrades.md

 4. Install the binaries onto `$PATH` (this depends on your machine).
 This must be done after interrupting the ledger, as otherwise an error is likely to be thrown.

-5. As soon as possible, restart the ledger by running `NAMADA_TM_STDOUT=true namada node ledger run`
+5. As soon as possible, restart the ledger by running `NAMADA_CMT_STDOUT=true namada node ledger run`

 The ledger will then update correctly at the correct height.
 In order to ensure a smooth fork, please do this as soon as possible.